massgravel/massgrave.dev/hwid.md

 -   On a system, this activation can be created for all the supported editions, and all can be linked to Microsoft account without any issues.

 -   Once a system is activated, this activation cannot be removed because the license is stored in the Microsoft servers and not in the user's system.
-MS checks the hardware ID (HWID) and if license is found in their database, system will automatically activate.
+MS checks the hardware ID (HWID) and if a license is found in their database, the system will automatically activate.

 -   Any significant changes in the Hardware (such as a motherboard) may deactivate the system.
 It is possible to reactivate a system that was deactivated because of significant hardware changes, IF your activation, was linked to an online Microsoft account.

--   For activation to succeed, the internet connectivity must be enabled.
+-   For activation to succeed, internet connectivity must be enabled.
 If you are trying to activate without these conditions being met, then the system will auto-activate later when the conditions are met.

 -   Auto activation scenario after the Windows re-install: